htorodriguez/grainsize_measure/README.md

 ### Users Manual and Methods

-The images to be analyzed must be in the .bmp format, they must be of 500x500 in size and have three channels RGB
+The images to be analyzed must be in the .bmp format, they must be of 500x500 in size and have three channels RGB.
+The class methods are desccribed below

 #### predict_image(image_path)
         Args: